 These tobacco pipes can be spotted by their long pipes, which can go up to 16 inches.
 These pipes were popular among readers and authors for their easy holding.
 You can look for unique carvings or logos to hike the price.
 Generally, they cost up to $100.

-6 Factors to Identify and Appraise Antique Tobacco Pipes
+6 Factors to Identify & Value Antique Tobacco Pipes

 Apart from the types of old tobacco pipes, other factors, like age, material, and brand, also impact the costs.
 Let’s see how!

 Usually, the older the item, the more antique it’s considered.
-But in the case of tobacco pipes, the oldest ones were made of clay, which were delicate and damaged with time.
+But in the case of tobacco pipes, the oldest ones were made of clay, which was delicate and damaged with time.

 Then came the Meerschaum and porcelain pipes in the late 17th and early 18th century, which are one of the most expensive ones to date!